 Click here to subscribe to the latest updates from Chain Reaction Research

-Forecast of 2016 revenue is $46 billion, 30% below 2015, due to poor semi-annual performance and asset sell down strategy which may shave 4.5% off expected 2016 operating earnings, 18% annualized.
+Chain Reaction Research found that forecast of 2016 revenue is $46 billion, 30% below 2015, due to poor semi-annual performance and asset sell down strategy which may shave 4.5% off expected 2016 operating earnings, 18% annualized.
 Impairments of palm oil assets and coal receivables may reduce balance sheet equity value by $400 million, or 12%.
-33% of Noble’s palm oil landbank is undevelopable as it is primary forest and peat – its present deforestation is illegal.
+33% of Noble’s palm oil landbank is undevelopable as it is primary forest and possibly peat.
 Coal assets are said to be overvalued by 30%.
 Syndicate banks have been involved in the recent rights issue and are also involved in the divestment of North America Energy Solutions (NAES), suggesting a conflict of interest coupled with possible mispricing of debt and future increase in borrowing costs.
 Net profit outlook for 2016 and beyond is below consensus due to divestments and expectations for higher interest rate.
 Risks for shareholders remain.